Nazanin-Abbasi/WebScraping/README.md

 ## Description

 This project has been done in Python for one of our courses at Alzahra University.
-The goal was to learn about crawling webpages and using Django framework in Python.
-In this repository there are two folders.
+The goal was to learn about crawling webpages and using the Django framework in Python.
+In this repository, there are two folders.
 Web Scraping and Django Web Scraping:

 ### Web Scraping

-We first inspected Digikala website and extracted required tags to extract information from the webpage.
+We first inspected the Digikala website and extracted the required tags to extract information from the webpage.
 Then we used the tags to store information in a Dataframe and finally created a CSV file, which is available in the repository.

 ### Django

-In order to display the information on a webpage we used Django framework.
-We read the data from CSV and created a Dataframe, then we created an html object from our data and returned it as response.
+In order to display the information on a webpage we used the Django framework.
+We read the data from CSV and created a Dataframe, then we created an Html object from our data and returned it as a response.

 Here is the output on a webpage: